Vin Sinners

-Vin Sinners is a UAE based rock band started in 2009 in Chennai, India by Vin Nair a.k.a Big Daddy Vin.
+Vin Sinners is a UAE based rock band started in 2009 in Chennai, India by Vin Nair a.k.a.
+Big Daddy Vin.
 Their first album, An Element of Surprise, was released in December 2011.
 The album was subsequently released on ArtistAloud.com to cater to Indian audiences, and within two weeks of release, three singles reached the top of the radioandmusic.com charts.

 In February 2013, the band toured India and performed two shows each in Mumbai and Chennai.

 The band signed to Universal Music India in February 2014.

 After a brief hiatus and a series of changes in the lineup, Vin Sinners regrouped in 2017.
 Vin Nair along with the new band consisting of Michael Schiller on lead guitars, DJ Praful (ex-Millennium) on bass guitars, Josh on rhythm guitars and keyboards and Thomas Mielenz on drums and percussion worked on their new album called VS III.
 VS III which was released on 22 April 2020.
 The release was an independent release as the contract with Universal had run out in 2017.

 History

 Early years

 Vin Sinners was formed by Chennai-based Vin Nair who decided to make a comeback to music after a 15-year sabbatical.
 Nair had toyed with the idea of forming a band for years after his earlier band called Acanthus disbanded in 1994.
 He had earlier been a part of the church choir at Montfort Higher Secondary School in South India and it is there that he did most of his singing.

 In 2009, Vin was inspired by the Indian movie Rock On!! that depicted a corporate professional making a comeback to the music scene after a few years away.

-However, it was in 2010 that Vin met Pakistan-born Atif Ali who owns and runs a production studio called Playback Lounge in Dubai.
-On 23 May 2010, Atif and Vin decided to work on one song as an experiment.
+In 2010, Vin decided to work with Atif, a resident of the UAE on one song as an experiment.
 The song, called "The Wise Man", was written by Vin in memory of his late father, and the song was produced in less than three days.
 Atif and Vin began work on more songs along with Tabraiz Haroon (Mr T) on keyboards.